A Quick Note & EXCERPT: “I Can’t Say That… Can I?” August 30, 2025

 Click here to read my 2021 post about practicing santoşā on the 7th.

-On Monday, I referenced the daily contemplation elements offered by the Mahatma Gandhi Canadian Foundation for World Peace during this Season of Nonviolence.
-Remember, these are elements found in the teaching of both Gandhi and the Reverend Dr. Martin Luther King Jr. The element for February 7th is dreaming and it brings to mind the fact that MLK (as well as Gandhi) dreamed of better worlds, more just worlds, more equitable worlds.
+On Monday, I referenced the daily contemplation elements offered by the Mahatma Gandhi Canadian Foundation for World Peace during this Season for Nonviolence.
+Remember, these are elements found in the teachings of both Mahatma Gandhi and the Reverend Dr. Martin Luther King Jr. The element for February 7th is dreaming and it brings to mind the fact that MLK (as well as Gandhi) dreamed of better worlds, more just worlds, more equitable worlds.
 They were committed to practicing non-violence and passive resistance, but they were not satisfied.
 They were not content (with the social status quo).
 Nor should they have been.
 Some things, after all, are unacceptable.

-To practice santoşā, however, we must accept what is (i.e., what exists as it exists in the moment – or as we understand it to exist).
+To practice santoşā, however, we must accept what is (i.e., what exists as it exists in the moment — or as we understand it to exist).
 Acceptance, in this case, does not mean that we just casually throw our hands up and accept violence, injustice, and inequity as basic staples of life.
-Neither does it mean that ignore what is happening around us.
+Neither does it mean that we ignore what is happening around us.
 Instead, the practice requires us to be truthful about the situation, our roles in the situation, and what we can do to change the situation.
 The practice also requires us to proceed with clear-minded awareness of how we are connected to everything and everybody and to be dedicated and disciplined in our practice of non-violence and non-harming.
 Finally, the practice requires that we practice non-attachment; meaning that we do all we can do and then let go with a kind of trustful surrender.
 This is basically a summary of 9 of the 10 elements that make up the ethics of the Yoga Philosophy.

 The elements that make up the corner stone of the Yoga Philosophy overlap commandments found in the Abrahamic religions, precepts found in Buddhism, and values found in philosophies and indigenous religions around the world.
-These are shared values that stretch back into eons and yet we still have problems… big problems – which means we still need leaders and, thinkers, and speakers who can hear what is needed in the world and respond wisely, safely, and justly.
+These are shared values that stretch back into eons and yet we still have problems… big problems — which means we still need leaders, thinkers, and speakers who can hear what is needed in the world and respond wisely, safely, and justly.
 Such a man was born in Alabama, during the period of violence that directly preceded the Civil Rights Movement in the United States.
 His life and his legacy are yet another illustration of a dreamer who was not satisfied, yet made choices for which we can all be grateful.

 “Editorials expressed hope that through participation in war, black citizens would gain opportunities at home.
 Among the outrages that the Reporter chronicled were frequent lynchings across the South, a topic that led [Oscar William Adams, Sr.] to write, ‘It is a shame before the living God and man that we should continue to preach democracy and permit such autocracy and savagery within our own borders.’”